The Four Critical Elements to Achieving Operational Excellence

 No Operational Excellence without Effective Organisations and People

 I am sure you have heard management say that ‘our most valuable asset is our people’.
 In my experience, those using that term often do not live up to the responsibility that comes with making the statement in the first place.
 The best organisations have a collection of interventions that bring out the best in their teams.
 Yes, they put a lot of effort into recruiting and then developing people so they can truly say that they have ‘the right people on the right job’ but the real difference is more fundamental than that.
 The most effective organisations are populated by people who are doing stuff they love doing…they are in Flow, to use the technical term for it.
 In my view, it starts with a Value system that provides the glue for the organisation and gets its momentum through strong leadership.
-Without the base these two elements provide, the technical elements that follow have their foundations in sand and the organisation is never able to reach its potential.
+Without the base these two elements provide, the technical elements that follow have their foundations in the sand and the organisation is never able to reach its potential.

 So there you have it.
 There is no easy way to Operational Excellence.
-Without a clear methodology and a good dose of resilience and discipline, your organisation will join the very large group of organisations who are ineffective and produce mediocre or poor results.
+Without a clear methodology and a good dose of resilience and discipline, your organisation will join the very large group of organisations that are ineffective and produce mediocre or poor results.
 All four of the elements above are needed.
 No shortcuts.

-In future blogs I will explore each of these elements in more detail.
+In future blogs, I will explore each of these elements in more detail.
 Given my focus on small business consulting and scale-ups in particular, which elements do you believe I should focus on ahead of others?
 Where do you experience the most trouble?
 What problems do you wrestle with most often?